CiscoDevNet/terraform-provider-sdwan/website/docs/r/vpn_interface_feature_template.html.md

 ## Nested Schema for vpn_interface_acl_qos
 * `adapt_period` - (Optional) Value of Adapt Period for Cisco VPN interface type Feature Template, Range: [1, 720]
-* `shapinng_rate_upstream_min` - (Optional) Minimum value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_upstream_min` - (Optional) Minimum value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate_upstream_max` - (Optional) Maximum value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_upstream_max` - (Optional) Maximum value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate_upstream_default` - (Optional) Default value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_upstream_default` - (Optional) Default value of shaping rate in case of transmitted traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate_downstream_min` - (Optional) Minimum value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_downstream_min` - (Optional) Minimum value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate_downstream_max` - (Optional) Maximum value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_downstream_max` - (Optional) Maximum value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate_downstream_default` - (Optional) Default value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate_downstream_default` - (Optional) Default value of shaping rate in case of received traffic for Cisco VPN interface type Feature Template, Range: [8, 100000000]
-* `shapinng_rate` - (Optional) Value of aggregate traffic transmission rate on the VPN interface for VPN interface type Feature Template, Range: [8, 100000000]
+* `shaping_rate` - (Optional) Value of aggregate traffic transmission rate on the VPN interface for VPN interface type Feature Template, Range: [8, 100000000]
 * `qos_map` - (Optional) Name of the QoS map to apply to packets being transmitted out the interface for VPN interface type Feature Template
 * `rewrite_rule` - (Optional) Name of the rewrite rule to apply on the interface for VPN interface type Feature Template
 * `ipv4_ingress_access_list` - (Optional) Name of the access list to apply to IPv4 packets being received on the interface for VPN interface type Feature Template